tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 otherwise be required for early data with normal (ticket-based PSK) resumption.
 Minimally, that means ALPN, QUIC transport settings, etc., must be provisioned alongside these EPSKs.

-##Client ID {#client-id-description}
+## Client ID {#client-id-description}

 The `client_id` is an optional field.
 If used, the `client_id` MUST be unique for each actor that knows the EPSK.
 This is to prevent Selfie-style reflections {{Selfie}}.
 If two actors have the same `client_id` this defense may not be effective.
 This field is only necessary in scenarios where more than two actors use the same PSK, including the case where a single agent will complete PSK handshakes as both the client and the server using the same key.
-For a more in-depth description see {{selfie-style-reflections}}.
+See {{selfie-style-reflections}} for more details about this attack.

 For example, a unique `client_id` for agents in peer-to-peer IoT device deployments could be a MAC address.
 Similarly, a unique `client_id` for agents in mesh VM deployments could be a namespace.
 The decision to use this field and what it should contain MUST be agreed OOB.
 Note that, critically, the TLS protocol never sends `client_id` on the wire, as this would identify the client even to passive adverseries.

-##Prior Contexts {#prior-contexts-description}
+## Prior Contexts {#prior-contexts-description}

 In the standard case this list will be empty because the TLS connection will not be wrapped in a prior security context.
 However, if the OOB PSK was established through a protocol, or series of protocols, that provide a continuing security context, then including the channel binding for these contexts, as well as any keys established, binds the security contexts together.
 This makes it easier to reason formally about the exact properties are provided by the combined series of protocols.

 For the purposes of retaining keys the sequence of protocols should be regarded as a series of nested sessions.
 It is not generally considered best practice to maintain keys beyond the lifetime of a session.
 In this case, because we want to establish a combined security context it is required that the secrets established in all previous sessions be included in all later ones.
 In particular this is required to provide compound authentication {{CCB}}.
 Simply including channel bindings is insufficient, because, per {{!RFC5056}}, revealing a channel binding to an attacker must not weaken the scheme.

 To satisfy the requirements:

   1. that keys not be retained longer than necessary, and